turingschool/front-end-curriculum/projects/overlook.md

 ```
 As a developer of the application,
-I must allow a visitor (hotel manager) to see all daily room service charges and booking information.
+I must allow a visitor (hotel manager) to see all daily room service charges and bookings information.
 This information should be available regardless of whether a valid customer has been selected.
 ```

 ```
 As a developer of the application,
-I need to give the visitor the ability to search for and add new customers from the `Customers` tab.
+I need to give the visitor the ability to search for an existing customer or add a new customer from the `Customers` tab.
 If a valid customer result is returned while searching or a new customer is added,
 all the tabs besides the `Main` tab will be specific to that customer.
 If there are no valid results found, I will implement error handling for this case and all tabs will continue to display generalized information/content.